dali2002/encrypt-decyrpt/README.md

 # encrypt-decyrpt
-easy methode to encrypt your texts and your can decrypt them too
+Easy methode to encrypt your texts and you can decrypt them too